Tesco in Ireland

 Being a sustainable business is very important to us, as we work to a net zero target of 2035 for our own operations.
 You can read about our approach to sustainability, through our Little Helps Plan, here.

-We’re proud to be a good neighbour and support the communities we serve – we have a long-term charity partnership with Children's Health Foundation Temple Street, and the Tesco Community Fund also supports hundreds of good causes around the country with donations every eight weeks.
-We also work with FoodCloud, and over 380 local charitable groups, to redistribute surplus food at the end of each day to families in need in our communities.
+We’re proud to be a good neighbour and support the communities we serve – we have a long-term charity partnership with Children's Health Foundation, and the Tesco Community Fund also supports hundreds of good causes around the country with donations every 12 weeks.
+In addition to this, we work with FoodCloud and OLIO, to redistribute surplus food at the end of each day.

 Business in the Community (BITC) is a non-profit business network that encourages corporate social responsibility and sustainability.
 We are proud to be one of few retail companies to have received the BITC Business Working Responsibly Mark in recognition of our commitments to sustainability and CSR.